 While the Plan notes several sites which could accommodate underground parking facilities, not all of the sites would need to be developed to capacity in order to maintain the appropriate campus parking capacity and continue to meet the 2,800 space requirement.
-(Exhibit M: Parking Sites) The identification of numerous potential sites in this Plan allows for the University to meet the parking needs of the campus while providing the flexibility necessary, given the long-term nature of this Plan, to accommodate various options for the sequencing of development sites.
-In order to ensure that campus parking capacity is not over-developed, an appropriate maximum cap on parking capacity could be implemented.
+(Exhibit M: Parking Sites) The identification of numerous potential sites in this Plan allows the University to meet the parking needs of the campus while providing the flexibility necessary, given the long-term nature of this Plan, to accommodate various options for the sequencing of development sites.
+In order to ensure that campus parking capacity is not over-developed, an appropriate maximum cap on parking capacity could be implemented if deemed necessary by the Zoning Commission.

 The Plan contemplates including University parking capacity on Square 54 and Square 122 for Campus Plan parking compliance purposes.
-Specifically, it is presently anticipated that one floor of parking (approximately 255 spaces) in the Square 54 redevelopment project will be dedicated for University use, and would therefore be included in the aggregated 2,800 parking space requirement.
-In addition, this Plan proposes that all of the parking capacity in University facilities located on Square 1224 be counted toward the Campus Plan parking requirement.
+Specifically, it is presently anticipated that up to one and one-half floors of parking (up to approximately 362 spaces) in the Square 54 redevelopment project will be dedicated for University use, and would therefore be included in the aggregated 2,800 parking space requirement.
+In addition, this Plan proposes that all of the parking capacity in University facilities located on Square 1225 be counted toward the Campus Plan parking requirement.

-The University will present and maintain a plan for continued compliance with the parking requirement throughout the duration of the Plan.
+The University will present and maintain a plan for continued compliance with the parking requirement throughout the duration of the Plan and will update the Commission as to its parking inventory at the time each second-stage application is filed.
 Depending on the timing and sequencing of various development projects - particularly with respect to the planned redevelopment of the University Parking Garage - the University may need to utilize, on an interim basis, certain off-campus parking resources to maintain compliance with the 2,800 space parking requirement.